Skip to main content

 Can I extend my visitor visa from inside Canada?+

 Yes.
 You can apply to extend your status as a visitor (apply for a Visitor Record) from within Canada, provided you apply before your current authorized stay expires.
-This extends your authorized period but does not change your visitor status.
+The visitor record fee is generally $100 CAD.
+Applying before expiry usually lets you stay under the same conditions while IRCC processes the request.
 Extensions are not guaranteed and must be applied for through the IRCC portal.
+Verify the current fee on the IRCC website.

 🍁 Your Next Step